-As the new school year approaches, many teachers and schools are preparing their education spaces to welcome students.
-As a teacher, I know how much time and dedication teachers put into setting up bulletin boards and classroom decor to make each of their students feel welcome.
-We often use funds from our own pockets to create an atmosphere where students feel comfortable and ready to learn.
-We also spend time thinking about ways to welcome and engage our new students.
-Icebreaker activities, classroom space arrangements, and even things like creating a class set of rules as a group are all ways we try to get to know our students.
+As the new school year approaches, many educators and schools prepare their education spaces to welcome learners.
+As an educator, I know how much time and dedication we put into setting up bulletin boards and classroom decor to make learners feel welcome.
+We often use funds from our own pockets to create an atmosphere where learners feel comfortable and ready to learn.
+We also think about welcoming and engaging our new learners.
+Icebreaker activities, classroom space arrangements, and even creating a set of class rules as a group are ways we try to get to know our learners.

-Finding new ways to make your classroom a welcoming and safe place is on most teachers’ minds right now, and to make that process a little easier, we’ve come up with some great ways to integrate students’ backgrounds and home life into your classroom atmosphere.
-Below are also some introductory activities for you and your students to get to know each other.
-We’ve also thought of ways to integrate parents and guardians into this welcoming process because parental involvement in children’s education is an important part of student engagement in learning.
+Finding new ways to make your classroom welcoming and safe is on most educators’ minds right now.
+To make that process easier, we’ve come up with some great ways to integrate learners’ backgrounds and home life into your classroom atmosphere.
+Below are some introductory activities for you and your learners to get to know each other.
+We’ve also thought of ways to integrate parents and guardians into this welcoming process because parental involvement in education is an important part of student engagement in learning.

-An important part of teaching is building successful relationships with students.
-They feel safe in a classroom where teachers get to know them and care about them.
-When you know a child’s background and family story, you can understand better what challenges and supports that child might have at home.
+An important part of teaching is building successful relationships with learners.
+They feel safe in a classroom where educators get to know and care about them.
+When you know a learner’s background and family story, you understand better what challenges and supports they have at home.
 Some of the following activities weave in Indigenous history and knowledge sharing.
-There is a strong emphasis on family and sharing of stories in First Nations, Métis and Inuit teachings, and modeling this importance in your classroom can help students of all backgrounds feel better connected to their learning environment.
+There is a strong emphasis on family and sharing of stories in First Nations, Métis and Inuit teachings.
+Modelling this importance in your classroom can help learners of all backgrounds feel better connected to their learning environment.

 Our Family Wall

-Start the year off by creating a photo wall of the students’ families.
-Ask students to bring photographs of their parents, brothers and sisters, aunts and uncles, grandparents or other people whom they consider part of their family.
-Each student should have a small space on a bulletin board where they can post their pictures.
-The wall need not be limited to pictures: students should be encouraged to post anything that symbolizes their families.
-For example, if the family likes going to movies on Sunday, perhaps the students could put up a ticket stub.
-Or, if the family is First Nations and the child is a member of a clan, he or she could post a picture of the clan animal.
-Finally, ask students to write a short piece describing their family and post it with the pictures or other materials.
+Start the year off by creating a photo wall of learners’ families.
+Ask learners to bring photographs of their parents, brothers and sisters, aunts and uncles, grandparents or other people they consider family.
+Each learner should have a small space on a bulletin board to post their pictures.
+You need not limit the wall to pictures.
+Encourage learners to post anything that symbolizes their families.
+For example, if their family likes going to movies on Sunday, learners could put up a ticket stub.
+If the learner’s family is from a Nation with a Clan system, they could post a picture of their Clan’s animal.
+Finally, ask learners to write a short piece describing their family and post it with their pictures or other materials.

 My Family Story